pearlyn-r/genai/notebooks/readme.md

  - **MIT License**: A permissive open-source license that allows for commercial use, modification, distribution, and private use.
  - **BSD 3-Clause License**: Another permissive open-source license that allows for commercial use, modification, and distribution.
  - **Apache 2.0 License**: An open-source license that allows for commercial use, modification, and distribution, but with certain conditions for patent rights.
- - **Proprietary**: Indicates that the model is not open-source and is owned by a company, typically requiring a paid license or subscription for use.
+ - **Proprietary**: Indicates that the model is not open-source and is owned by a company, hence requiring a paid license or subscription for use.
-- **Free/Paid**: Indicates whether the model is available for free or requires a paid subscription/license.

 These results can be used to evaluate and compare the performance, accessibility, and licensing options of different speech recognition models based on your specific requirements and constraints.